sachabruttin/CosmosDbExplorer/README.md

 ## Installation

-choco install cosmosdbexplorer
+- winget install SachaBruttin.CosmosDBExplorer

-- or -
+- scoop install cosmosdbexplorer-beta

-Download the latest version from [releases](https://github.com/sachabruttin/CosmosDbExplorer/releases) and unzip it.
+- or Download the latest version from [releases](https://github.com/sachabruttin/CosmosDbExplorer/releases) and unzip it.
 Run `CosmosDbExplorer.exe`.

 ## How to Start